Our caring and compassionate veterinary Team!

 Meet our wonderful nursing team.
 From left to right, Holly, Alishia, Jo, Athina and Devon.
 Your pets are in caring hands when they visit the surgery and have their undivided attention for both clinical needs and cuddles.

 Exotic Pet Owners

-Our Senior Vet, Marcus Langer, has been providing Veterinary cover for Paignton Zoo and the Living Coasts for the last 20 years, and during that time has developed a degree of skill and experience that few Vets in General Practice can match.
+Our Senior Vet, Marcus Langer, provided Veterinary cover for Paignton Zoo and the Living Coasts for 20 years until they opened their own bespoke Veterinary Centre.
+During that time he developed a degree of skill and experience that few Vets in General Practice can match.
 Many Vets refer cases to Marcus and clients come from Cornwall and all parts of Devon.
 He also sees parrots of all sizes.